 party - particularly the President (George Bush Jr.).
 I have always

 thought that conservation is part and parcel of conservatism.
-I grew up
+In

 and respect for nature were instilled as moral values.
 So, it was a

 bit of a surprise to me to discover that the Republican Party of the

 United States, claiming to represent conservatives, stood not for

 environmental preservation and conservation but rather for massive